Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Will I need treatment for OAB forever?
 Not necessarily.
-Some women achieve lasting improvement with behavioral therapy alone.
+Some women get lasting improvement with behavioral therapy and pelvic floor therapy alone.
 Others may need ongoing medication or periodic Botox injections.
-The goal is to find the approach that gives you the best quality of life with the least burden.
+The goal is to find an approach that gives you the best quality of life with the least burden.

 What if the first OAB treatment doesn't work?
-There are multiple treatment options for OAB, and if one doesn't work well enough, others are available.
-Many patients find success with a second or third-line therapy after an initial approach provides only partial relief.
+There are several treatment options for OAB.
+If one doesn't work well enough, others are available.
+Many women find relief with a different therapy after the first one only partially helps.

 Can OAB go away on its own?
-Occasionally OAB symptoms improve on their own, particularly if they were triggered by a temporary factor like a UTI, medication, or high stress.
-However, persistent OAB symptoms rarely resolve without some form of treatment.
+Sometimes OAB symptoms improve on their own, especially if they were triggered by a UTI, a medication, or high stress.
+Persistent OAB symptoms, though, rarely go away without treatment.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy